It’s been a long time since I have talked about Google Panda and other algorithm updates.

-This happens due to many reasons including using a bad SEO plugin, URL parameters and various other factors.
-You can use Google webmaster tool to find pages with duplicate mete description and meta titles.
+This happens due to many reasons including using a bad SEO plugin, URL parameters, and various other factors.
+You can use Google search console to find pages with duplicate meta description and meta titles.

 Once you fixed these few SEO issues on your site, you are on the right way to fix Google penalty for your website.

-Improve on content level:
+Improve on the content level: